ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 - manage certain aspects of product data,
 - define and use product types,
 - use product attributes for filtering,
-- build product catalogs based on certain criteria, such as type, availability or product attributes,
+- build product catalogs based on certain criteria, such as type, availability, or product attributes,
 - use Customer Groups to apply different prices to products,
 - define and use currencies.

-For more information about Remote PIM support and the solution's limitations, see [PIM product guide](pim_guide.md#limitations).
+For more information about Remote PIM support and the solution's limitations, see [PIM product guide](https://doc.ibexa.co/en/master/pim/pim_guide/#limitations).

 #### Virtual products